Coronavirus: Disinfecting Services FAQ

-Until just a few weeks ago, few businesses, with the exception of Food and Healthcare related facilities thought much about disinfecting services for their shop, office, restaurant, warehouse, or even government facility.
+Until 2020, few businesses, with the exception of Food and Healthcare related facilities thought much about disinfecting services for their shop, office, restaurant, warehouse, or even government facility.
 Well, we are now living in a new world defined by coronavirus COVID-19.
 But unfortunately, there's still a lot that business owners and managers don’t know about professional disinfection services.
 As Stratus Building Solutions franchise model has been in the business of commercial cleaning and disinfecting services for over 14 years, we are hoping to answer some of your most important questions here:

 What are Disinfecting Services?